isomerpages/moe-plmgss/_instructional-programmes/Post Secondary Scholarships.md

 <table class="tg">
 <thead>
   <tr>
-    <th class="tg-9u4g">ITE Community Scholarship<br><br>•      Open to Singaporean school leavers who have enrolled into full-time Higher Nitec and Nitec courses<br>•      Are in the top 10 per cent of the GCE ‘N’/GCE ‘O’ level entrants at each intake exercise.  <br>•      See more at: <a href="https://www.ite.edu.sg/docs/default-source/scholarships-awards-busaries/cdc_25mar20.pdf?sfvrsn=6397a481_2"><span style="text-decoration:underline;color:#454545">https://www.ite.edu.sg/docs/default-source/scholarships-awards-busaries/cdc_25mar20.pdf?sfvrsn=6397a481_2</span></a></th>
+    <th class="tg-9u4g">ITE Community Scholarship<br><br>•      Open to Singaporean school leavers who have enrolled into full-time Higher Nitec and Nitec courses<br>•      Are in the top 10 per cent of the GCE ‘N’/GCE ‘O’ level entrants at each intake exercise.  <br></th>
   </tr>
 </thead>
 <tbody>